Split-ticket voting: Recent history

-Split-ticket voting saw a drastic decline in recent elections.
+Split-ticket voting has seen a drastic decline in recent elections.
 In the 2020 presidential election, only 16 "crossover districts" — congressional districts that elected a presidential candidate and a House candidate of a different party — were recorded, in comparison to 35 in 2016 and 83 in 2008.
 The 2020 numbers represent only four percent of the overall congressional districts in the U.S., and a record low.
 In addition, the 2020 United States Senate elections left six states with a split representation between Democrats and Republicans, in comparison to 21 states with a split representation after 1992.
 This was attributed to the increasing polarization and nationalization of politics in the U.S., in which members of both political parties have regarded one another with antipathy.

 Later, in the 2022 United States elections, there was a resurgence in split-ticket voting in a number of states.
 In some cases, concurrent gubernatorial and Senate races went to candidates of different parties.
 For example, in Georgia, Republican Brian Kemp defeated Democrat Stacey Abrams in the gubernatorial election by seven points, drastically outperforming Republican Herschel Walker in the concurrent Senate race, which Walker lost to Democrat Raphael Warnock after a runoff election in December.
 In other cases, there was a performance gap between gubernatorial and Senate candidates in the same state.
-For example, in Ohio, Governor Mike DeWine won the gubernatorial election by about 26 percentage points, while J. D. Vance won the concurrent Senate race by less than seven percentage points.
+For example, in Ohio, Governor Mike DeWine won the gubernatorial election by about 26 percentage points, while JD Vance won the concurrent Senate race by less than seven percentage points.
 The results of the 2022 elections were attributed by experts to the quality of candidates.
 The number of "crossover districts" also slightly increased from 16 to 23.

+Notable split-ticket U.S. elections: